A complete guide to finding the right ethical outdoor clothing and making your time outside more sustainable

 Most notably, REI does truly great work inspiring the outdoor community.
 You can find adventure workshops and training courses, as well as sessions to repair your own gear.
 They’re encouraging a new wave of eco-conscious explorers and make the outdoors accessible with detailed resources online, explaining everything from gear maintenance and sustainability tips, to camping hacks and hiking advice.

-Great for: the Mecca for all US-based adventure gear and advice
+Great for: the Mecca for all US-based outdoor equipment and advice

-Another B-Corp outdoors brand hailing from New Zealand.
+Another B-Corp outdoor brand hailing from New Zealand.
 In their words, they believe “they have an opportunity, and responsibility, to help create a better world” and are laden with environmental awards and acknowledgements.

-Just some of their initiatives for 2019 involved huge tree replantation schemes, recycling 10 million plastic bottles into their clothing and big community projects in Nepal.
+Just some of their recent initiatives involved huge tree replantation schemes, recycling 10 million plastic bottles into their clothing and big community projects in Nepal.

-You’ll find a great selection of vegan clothes, plenty of ethically-sourced materials and high-quality gear for a wide range of outdoor pursuits.
+You’ll find a great selection of fairtrade outdoor clothing, vegan clothes, plenty of ethically-sourced materials and high-quality gear for a wide range of outdoor pursuits.

 Great for: everything from outdoor clothing and footwear to snow gear, camping and winter sports.

-If you’re looking for responsibly produced outdoor shoes, with a great vegan range, La Sportiva are top of the pile.
-They’re bluesign® approved, support 1% for the planet and are on track to making all their footwear PFC-free.
+If you’re looking for responsibly produced hiking shoes and outdoor footwear with a great vegan range, La Sportiva are top of the pile.
+They’re Bluesign® approved, support 1% for the planet and are on track to making all their footwear PFC-free.